theirishpenguin/theirishpenguin.github.io/_posts/2018-10-14-why-religion-as-a-belief-may-not-hold-water.markdown

 tremendously useful down the line when we get to Plato' (16m20s)*
 3. [Blasphemy Referendum - It Is Important That We All Vote](https://www.irishexaminer.com/breakingnews/views/ourview/blasphemy-referendum--it-is-important-that-we-all-vote-874981.html), irishexaminer.com, 2018

+#### P.S.

+The field of epistemology, the discerning *knowledge* from *belief*, is an extensive one.
+Trying to cover it here in detail would not do it justice.
+We will likely explore this in a future post with reference to the above.